-- Applications will open in July 2015 for a new round of Great Stories Club funding.
+- Applications are now being accepted for the Great Stories Club.
 Funded by the National Endowment for the Humanities (NEH), the Great Stories Club will introduce more than 8,000 young adults to accessible and thought-provoking literature selected by humanities scholars to resonate with reluctant readers struggling with complex issues like incarceration, violence and poverty.
 Programming grants will be available to libraries of all types that are located within or working in partnership with organizations that serve at-risk young adults, including alternative high schools, juvenile justice organizations, homeless shelters and foster care agencies, teen parenting programs, residential treatment facilities and other nonprofit and community agencies.

 The application period for the 2015 Jaffarian School Library Program Award is now closed.

 - The application period for Discover Earth, Discover Tech and Discover Space is now closed.
 View the selected sites.

 - The application period for the StoryCorps @ your library programs is now closed.
 View the selected sites.